 You may have heard the traditional financial advice: keep 3-6 months of living expenses stowed away in cash, uninvested, for a rainy day.
 This is conventional wisdom, and I have given the same advice to clients many times.
 This strategy makes sense for many people.
-If the emergency fund is in a savings account instead of invested in a brokerage account, we know exactly how much money is available when an emergency pops up.
+If the emergency fund is in a savings account, we know exactly how much is available when an emergency pops up.

 What is an emergency?

 An emergency fund in this context should be used to cover an unexpected expense that is too costly to pay for with your regular monthly cash flow.
 There are relatively smaller emergencies like replacing a refrigerator or a handyman repairing something broken in your house.
-These types of emergencies range from a few hundred dollars to a couple thousand, and we should expect them to happen at least a few times per year.
+These types of emergencies range from a few hundred dollars to a couple thousand.
+We should expect them to happen at least a few times per year.

 Then there are the larger emergencies, like replacing a roof or HVAC system, an unexpected surgery, or losing a job.
 These emergencies are less frequent but much more costly.
 You may go several years without needing to cover a big expense like this, but they will inevitably happen.
 The purpose of the emergency fund is to pay for the large, unexpected expenses without needing to take on expensive debt like credit cards.

 You want to be able to cover the smaller emergencies without needing to sell your investments.
-This is where a high-yield savings account, or even a cash buffer in your checking account, is going to make the most sense.
+This is where a high-yield savings account is going to make the most sense.
 The money for the less frequent, but more costly emergencies is what we’re going to examine here.

-When considering investing your emergency fund, the main risk in play is that your investments will drop below the amount you invested at the same time you need to access the money, meaning you have to sell your investments at a loss.
+When investing your emergency fund, the main risk is that your investments will drop below the amount you invested at the same time you need to access the money.
+The result is that you have to sell your investments at a loss.

 Another complicating factor when investing your emergency fund is that your time horizon is unknown.
 You could need the money in a month, or you may not need it for 5 years.
 This unknown time horizon makes it difficult to know how aggressive or conservative you should be with what you invest.